Wightlink

 Wightlink is a ferry company operating routes across The Solent between Hampshire and the Isle of Wight in the south of England.
 It operates car ferries between Lymington and Yarmouth, and Portsmouth and Fishbourne and a fast passenger-only catamaran between Portsmouth Harbour and Ryde Pier.
-The company is jointly owned by Basalt Infrastructure Partners based in the United Kingdom and Fiera Infrastructure based in Canada.
+It is jointly owned by Basalt Infrastructure Partners and Fiera Infrastructure.

 History

 Wightlink and its forerunners have provided ferry services to and from the Isle of Wight for more than 160 years.
 In the early 19th century, ferries ran to the island from Lymington and Portsmouth.
 Later, steam ferries operated a circular route around Lymington, Yarmouth, Cowes, Ryde and Portsmouth.
-When the railway companies became involved they concentrated on two direct routes, Lymington to Yarmouth and Portsmouth to Ryde.
-Ownership of the ferries eventually passed from the British Railways Board to Sealink.
+When the railway companies became involved, they concentrated on two direct routes, Lymington to Yarmouth and Portsmouth to Ryde.
+Operation of the ferries was eventually moved under a separate subsidiary of the British Railways Board called Sealink.

 In 1984 Sealink was sold to Sea Containers.
 When Stena Line bought Sealink in 1990, the Isle of Wight ferries remained with Sea Containers, as Wightlink.
 In June 1995 Wightlink was the subject of a management buyout.
 In 2005 it was bought by the Macquarie European Infrastructure Fund.

 In 2005, a Wightlink car ferry featured briefly in the film Fragile starring Calista Flockhart.
 The ferry is shown very briefly in a wide-angle shot.
 Closer shots used Red Funnel's Red Osprey.

 In October 2006 Wightlink announced its intention to build two new ferries for the Yarmouth to Lymington route.
 These ships are slightly bigger than their predecessors, with extra vehicle space, but only accommodate 360 passengers compared to 500 on the older vessels.
 Wightlink later announced that a third new ferry would enter service in spring 2009.
 A dispute with some Lymington residents led to delay and threatened the viability of the route.
 In November 2008, the service was reduced so only two ships were required, allowing for the delay in the introduction of the new vessels.
 Sea trials were not complete by November 2008 and introduction became pressing with the expiry of safety certificates on the previous fleet.
 Wightlink proposed interim arrangements enabling them restricted use of the new ferries until the trials could be completed in full.